jamesha100/cucm-license-management/page2.md

 e80c5172-a253-5814-5a07-d71e2f3e274a JHAWKINS-UDP                                       James Hawkins Extension Mobility
 e64a0518-4342-5b5c-cffa-b987bc6dc1d2 SEP389A267CBA34                                    James Hawkins DX80
 ```
+Note that they primary key value is a *Globally Unique Identifier* or GUID which uniquely identifies the record.
 ### Selecting Phone Device Information from the *devices* Table
 The *device* table contains records for devices other than collboration endpoints.
 For the purposes of configuring licensing we are not interested in any non endpoint records so we need a query that filters out non-desired results.
 Luckily the device table includes a field *tkclass* that can be used to implement this filtering. *tkclass* contains numerical values from the *enum* field of the *typeclass* as shown below.
 ```